Nyctinasty

 Curators can request a preview link by emailing hayleymillarbaker@gmail.com

-During a moment of solitude at her home, the protagonist prepares for nightfall, when diurnal beings shut down, securing their homes against darkness and nocturnal threats.
-She bathes, tends the fire, and applies charcoal to her skin, symbolic acts emphasising the cyclical unity of life and death, drawing from traditional Aboriginal practices.
-In this context, death is portrayed not as an end but as a continuation within the spiritual realm, reflecting a timeless connection to ancestral wisdom and spiritual continuity.
+During a moment of solitude in her home, a space inherently shaped by colonialism, assimilation, class, and domesticity, the protagonist prepares for nightfall, when diurnal beings settle down, securing their safety against darkness and nocturnal threats.
+She cleanses her body and soul through nightly routines.
+These acts reference symbolic spiritual rituals that emphasise the cyclical nature of life and death.
+They merge ritual and narrative, transforming everyday actions into sacred ceremonies drawn from traditional Aboriginal practices.
+In this context, death is seen not as an end but as a continuation within the spiritual realm, reflecting a timeless link to ancestral wisdom and spiritual continuity.

-Nyctinasty explores female power and strength, moving away from the horror genre’s focus on women's psychosis.
-The Indigenous female body is depicted not as a victim, but as a vessel carrying a present-day practice of magic and spirituality rooted in millennia of tradition.
-The protagonist moves confidently through her familiar domestic space, in tune with her surroundings, physically and psychologically, open and unafraid.
+Nyctinasty illuminates female power and strength, shifting away from the horror genre’s emphasis on women's psychosis.
+The Indigenous female body is depicted not as a victim but as a vessel bearing practices of magic and spirituality rooted in millennia of tradition.
+The protagonist moves confidently through her domestic space, in tune with her surroundings —physically and psychologically —open and unafraid.

 Commissioned by the National Gallery of Australia, Kamberri/Canberra for the 4th National Indigenous Art Triennial: Ceremony curated by Hetti Perkins with the support of Kerry Gardner AM and Andrew Myer AM, and the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.